How to Panel a Wall: DIY Wall Panelling in 7 Steps

 Step 3 – Sand your wall

 Use a wall sander to sand your walls and get them as even as possible.
-If you have any holes, it is a good idea to fill them in and allow the filler to dry before sanding again.
+If you have any holes, filling them in is a good idea and allowing the filler to dry before sanding again.

-This will ensure the panelling lays flat; you don’t want it to bend and warp over time as this could cause it to snap or splinter.
+This will ensure the panelling lays flat; you don’t want it to bend and warp over time, which could cause it to snap or splinter.

 Remove any dust left behind with a damp cloth or your vacuum cleaner.